rmsmportier/CMSCI120Base/chapter3.md

 test_function("print", index=2,
-            not_called_msg = "Did you remove the second call to print?", incorrect_msg = "Did you remove the second call to print?")
+            not_called_msg = "Did you remove the second call to print?", incorrect_msg = "Check what you passed to second print.
+This should be call to type() function and variable.")

 test_function("type",
             not_called_msg = "Did you remove the call to type?",